tomasznazarenko/tomasznazarenko.github.io/_posts/2019-06-07-16-10-ratio-monitors.md

 ---
 Monitors with a multimedia 16:9 ratio classifies itself to the growing pool of media consuming or video editing hardware.
 Even game developers optimize for 16:9 so that players can play the games on consoles plugged to TVs.

-On the other hand we have monitors with 16:10 close to golden Ratio.
+On the other hand we have monitors with 16:10 ratio.
 They offer comfortable viewing for writing text or browsing documents.
 The 10% extra vertical pixels give better context and conmfort for business and programming.

 Once worked on a 16:10 you will not want to get back to 16:9.
 Yet, many software houses order hundreds of multimedia-focused 16:9 ratio monitors.
 And those businesses hire dozens of office workers and software developers.
 That fact is slightly decreasing work conmfort buy forcing the employees to scroll more.